Ready-to-eat chicken fried rice recalled nationwide over listeria concerns

 Listeria monocytogenes is an organism that can cause serious and even fatal illness in children and the elderly.
 Less commonly, persons outside these risk groups are affected.
 Listeria infections, known as listeriosis, can cause symptoms like high fever, diarrhea, headache and abdominal pain.

-Consumers with questions or concerns can call the USDA at (888) 674-6854 or visit the or visit the USDA Electronic Consumer Complaint Monitoring System.
+Consumers with questions or concerns can call the USDA at (888) 674-6854 or visit the USDA Electronic Consumer Complaint Monitoring System.